A summer in Venice is a summer to remember!

 If instead you prefer an elegant and collected setting to enjoy the atmosphere of the early 1900s, we recommend the beach of the legendary Hotel Excelsior.
 The elegant hotel beach cabins are the perfect place to relax and let yourself be spoiled by the hotel staff.

 It is here that each year the Venice Film Festival takes place, coming to host many actors, directors, and curious photographers.
-Beach cabins can be booked from 1 June to 16 September.
+Beach cabins can be booked from 1 June to half of September.

 Explore the lagoon by bike